jongs/jongs.github.io/_posts/2022-08-13-no-kids-menu.md

 In Spain, there is little hanging out inside.
 To keep their beautiful buildings and their beautiful streets,  their beautiful apartments have remained small.
 As a result,  much hanging out with other people happens outside.
 It’s easy to be outside because it’s easy to know what to do; to be in Spain is to know how to fit everywhere here.

-In contrast, a lot of daily life in the U.S is lived in private places, most people’s houses.
+In contrast, a lot of daily life in the U.S is lived in private places, at people’s homes.
 To be in public in the U.S means encountering a ton of strangers doing all sorts of different things, following all sorts of cool, innovative unique ways of eating, socializing, working, and living.

 One intimate aspect tidbit where this private/public difference showed up: In the U.S, a good host wants to know what you need and want.
 In Spain,  good hosts welcome you into their world; their friends their restaurant+coffee shop+bars their families, and their summer family towns.